azure-contrib/node-azure-search/readme.md

 // create/update an index
 client.createIndex(schema, function(err, schema){
-	// an error, or the schema object back from the service });
+	// optional error, or the schema object back from the service });

+// update an index
+client.updateIndex('myindex', schema, function(err){
+  // optional error
+});

 // get an index
 client.getIndex('myindex', function(err, schema){
-	// an error, or the schema object back from the service });
+	// optional error, or the schema object back from the service });

 // list the indexes
 client.listIndexes(function(err, schemas){
-	// an error, or the list of schemas from the service });
+	// optional error, or the list of schemas from the service });

 // get the stats for an index
 client.getIndexStats('myindex', function(err, stats){
-	// an error, or the list of index stats from the service });
+	// optional error, or the list of index stats from the service });

 // delete an index
 client.deleteIndex('myindex', function(err){
-	// optional error object
+	// optional error
 });
 ```